Using Panther-managed Detections

 If a Panther-managed detection doesn't fit your needs, you can clone it, then edit the cloned copy:

-- The display name of a cloned detection will have
+• The name of a cloned detection, by default, will have (Copy) appended to it.

 Note that cloning and editing a detection does not changed the Enabled status of the original detection.
 This means if the original Panther-managed detection was enabled but you intend for your customized copy to replace it, you must go back and disable the Panther-managed detection.